Liebieghaus: History

+Max Hollein was the director from January 2006 to 2016, followed by Philipp Demandt.
+Since 2007, Vinzenz Brinkmann has headed the antiquities collection.
+His main research areas are the colors of antiquity and ancient myths.
+Since 2006, Stefan Roller has been the head of the Medieval Department.
+His research focuses on Southern German sculpture of the Late Gothic period.

 Collection

-The museum includes ancient Greek, Roman and Egyptian sculpture, as well as Medieval, Baroque, Renaissance and Classicist pieces, and works from the Far East.
-The collection was built up mostly through endowments and international purchases, and is universal in scope, with no particular link to the art or history of Frankfurt.
+The museum includes ancient Egyptian, Greek, Roman sculpture, as well as Medieval, Baroque, Renaissance and Classicist pieces, and works from the Far East.
+The collection was built up mostly through endowments and international purchases.

 The building stands on the Schaumainkai, in a garden in which a number of sculptures are also on display, including a replica of Dannecker's Ariadne on the Panther.
-The original, which was acquired by the banker Simon Moritz von Bethmann in 1810, is currently in the depot.
+The original, which was acquired by the banker Simon Moritz von Bethmann in 1810, is in the depot.